chrisgrieser/obsidian-quadro/README.md

 # Extra Features

 ## Split-Code Command
-- Split code and move quotes to new code.
+- Splits a code and moves the selected quotes into a new code.
-- Also allows to move codes to an existing non-empty code file.
+- Also allows moving quotes into an existing, non-empty code file.

+## Remove Code
+- Removes codes from both the data file and the code file.
+- When a code is removed and no other codes remain assigned to the paragraph, the paragraph ID is also removed to prevent orphan entries.
+- If a code is removed and no other codes remain assigned, the user is prompted to confirm whether to remove the paragraph’s highlighting.

+## Assign Highlight
+- Prevents duplicate highlighting when coding a paragraph that already has a highlight.
+- When you highlight a section that is already highlighted, it extends the highlight to cover both selections instead of blocking the action.

 # Quadro
 ![GitHub download count](https://img.shields.io/github/downloads/chrisgrieser/obsidian-quadro/total?label=GitHub%20Downloads&style=plastic)